-Looking at Huntington's drafts as Pirates' GM
+MLB preview: Looking at Huntington's drafts as Pirates' GM

 2014

-First pick: SS Cole Tucker (24th overall) missed most of 2015 after having shoulder surgery, but came back strong last season.
+First pick: SS Cole Tucker (24th overall) missed most of 2015 after having shoulder surgery but came back strong last season.

 Lost pick: RHP Trey Supak (second, supplemental) was traded, along with Keon Broxton, in December 2015 to the Brewers for Jason Rogers.